TouchDesigner/TouchEngine-macOS/README.md

 If you are setting a shareable texture type on input links directly, TouchEngine will use the lifetime of the TETextures you create to manage the lifetime of internal resources.
 For this reason, performance is improved by recycling textures in a pool, and keeping the associated TETexture alive for the lifetime of the underlying resource.
 To know when a texture is in use by TouchEngine, use the TEObjectEvent parameter of the TETexture's callback and monitor TEObjectEventBeginUse and TEObjectEventEndUse.
 When TEObjectEventEndUse is received, the texture can be returned to your pool for reuse.
 The example project has a class, `TCHTexturePool`, which manages this for you.

 If you are instantiating output textures directly from a shareable type (TEMetalTexture or TEIOSurfaceTexture), then there will usually be benefit in keeping a cache of instantiated textures, as TouchEngine will recycle textures internally.
 The lifetime of TETextures got from outputs indicates to TouchEngine when the output is in use by you, and so you *must* TERelease them when you are finished with them to allow them to be recycled - ie do *not* TERetain the TETexture itself in your output texture cache, but use the associated shared resource (the `IOSurfaceRef` or `MTLSharedEventHandle`) value to map TETextures to your instantiated textures.
 You can register a callback for the TETextures you receive from the instance, and monitor TEObjectEventRelease to know when an instantiated texture should be deleted from your cache.
-OpenGL, this is all handled for you if you use `TEOpenGLContextCreateTexture()` to instantiate the native texture from the shareable type.
 The example project has a class, `TCHResourceCache`, which manages this for you.
+When using an OpenGL context, this is all handled for you if you use `TEOpenGLContextCreateTexture()` to instantiate the native texture from the shareable type.

 Setting an input (Metal):

-    TEMetalTexture *texture = TEDMetalTextureCreate(tex, TETextureOriginTopLeft, kTETextureComponentMapIdentity, NULL, NULL);
+    // Here we set a short-lived texture, but see above for guidance around texture re-use TEMetalTexture *texture = TEMetalTextureCreate(tex, TETextureOriginTopLeft, kTETextureComponentMapIdentity, NULL, NULL);
     TEResult result = TEInstanceLinkSetTextureValue(instance, identifier, texture, context);
     // Release the texture - the instance will have retained it if necessary TERelease(&texture);